 When I was a teenager, I believed you had to shower every day.
 Well, since I put it that way- I still do, but after my first son was born, I found it was too much work to wash and blow dry my hair every day, and in our arid climate, my hair was getting dry and brittle.
 In order to save myself time and energy, and to help my hair get healthier, I decided to stop washing my hair as frequently.
 Of course, trying to just shower without getting my hair wet at all was impossible.
 My hair would become limp and frizzy and I would have to style my hair all over again.
 Shower caps were the natural solution, and for a while I used the disposable shower caps you sometimes get in your hotel room.
-But those can easily get holes, or the elastic stretched out, and let's face it- they're just not cute.
+But those can easily get holes, or the elastic stretched out, and let’s face it- they’re just not cute.
 Naturally, I decided to make my own.
-I wanted a simple solution- I didn't want to layer fabrics, or plastics, or have to spray scotch guard.
-I didn't want to hem.
+I wanted a simple solution- I didn’t want to layer fabrics, or plastics, or have to spray scotch guard.
+I didn’t want to hem.
 Or iron.
-So I took a vinyl table cloth that was too long for my square kitchen table.
-And I cut it into a circle, and I sewed elastic around the perimeter.
+So I trimmed down a vinyl table cloth that was too long for my square kitchen table.
+And I cut the extra length into a circle, and I sewed elastic around the perimeter.
 Done.
 It worked wonderfully, and I even gave some out as gifts a few Christmases ago.
 Now, I am ready to make more- I really need one in each bathroom, and I would like to be able to give more as part of a spa- themed gift.
-I promise this is easy.... here are the particulars, tutorial style:
+I promise this is easy…. here are the particulars, tutorial style:

 1. Make your template.

 Easy Way: pick a diameter for your shower cap circle (measurements below based on “average” head sizes, perhaps 21 or 22 inches):

 18″ diameter (9″ radius) is snug, good for short hair.